heyMP/scratchpad/README.md

 Commands:
-  run [options] <file>  Execute a file in a browser. generate              Generate files from templates. help [command]        display help for command
+  run [options] <file>  Execute a file in a browser. generate              Generate files from templates or remote data. help [command]        display help for command
 ```